LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Given the proximity of Pittodrie to Aberdeen’s compact city centre, most pubs and bars can be considered pre- and post-match ones.
+Given the proximity of Pittodrie to Aberdeen’s compact city centre, most pubs and bars can be considered convenient pre- and post-match ones.

-Recent modernisation of the harbour area has stripped away many of the watering holes traditionally used by travelling fans arriving at the city’s train stations.
+Modernisation of the harbour area has stripped away many of the watering holes traditionally used by travelling fans arriving at the city’s train stations.
 Luckily, there are still plenty of options nearby.

 The Prince of Wales, tucked away on the cobbles of St Nicholas Lane, has been serving up real Scottish ales since opening in 1850.
 These days you can feast on mince and tatties in a TV-free environment.

 Old Blackfriars on Castlegate is another traditional favourite that serves haggis and home-made Cullen skink soup.
 The bar also has its eponymous house ale on tap.
 No football colours allowed.
+Opposite, The Archibald Simpson, is a Wetherspoon pub named after the Aberdonian architect who designed this former bank building in the 1840s.

 Where to stay